ekutner/home-connect-hass/README.md

 If you hit this limit frequently, please open an issue with a debug log.
 I'll try to see if there is a way to reduce some calls.
 However, as of now, there is nothing I can do about it and the Home Connect team was unwilling to increase this limit, which hurts their best customers so there is nothing I can do about it.

 # Reporting issues / bugs
+**CAREFULLY** Read the FAQ before submitting an bug report or opening a feature request, a lot of common issues are already covered there.

+**DO NOT** open bugs or feature requests on missing data, controls or events, unless you can show either in the logs or in the API documentation that the missing item is actually available.
+Read the FAQ section for more details on this.

-This integration is in early beta and not stable yet.
-If you are going to be testing this integration please add this to your configuration.yaml file then restart HA:
+Before submitting any bug report please enable debug logging by adding the following to your configuration.yaml file then restart HA:
 ```
 logger:
   default: warn